snok/django-auth-adfs/docs/settings_ref.rst

 Name of the claim sent in the JWT token from ADFS that contains the username.
 If the user doesn't exist yet, this field will be used as it's username.

+The value of the claim must be a unique value.
+No 2 users should ever have the same value.

 .. warning::
-   You shouldn't need to set this value for ADFS or Azure AD.
+   You shouldn't need to set this value for ADFS or Azure AD unless you use custom user models.
    Because ``winaccountname`` maps to the ``sAMAccountName`` on Active Directory, which is guaranteed to be unique.
 The same for Azure AD where ``upn`` maps to the ``UserPrincipleName``, which is unique on Azure AD.

 ..
 NOTE::
    You can find the short name for the claims you configure in the ADFS management console underneath